Carole Wilkinson: Dragonkeeper

 Dragonkeeper was also shortlisted for the New South Wales Premier's Literary Awards (2004) for the Patricia Wrightson Prize for Children's Books.
 The book secured US Publication and the US version of the book was published in April 2005!
 It was published in the UK on 30 April 2005.

 The first sequel to Dragonkeeper was published in September 2005, Garden of the Purple Dragon.
 Dragon Moon followed in 2007.
 There is also a prequel to Dragonkeeper, a book called Dragon Dawn, about Danzi's adventures before he was put in Huangling Mountain.
-Amazing Carole!